-A free trial gets you three classes, then the monthly membership costs approximately $29 (first month is $19), or you can pay for an annual pass that’s approximately $195.
+A free trial gets you three classes, then the monthly membership costs approximately $29 (first month is $19), or you can pay for an annual pass, which is approximately $240.

 Want to gift a Studio Bloom subscription?
 You can choose from 90-day access for pregnant women or a CoREHAB Program for mamas.
 Studio Bloom is available on iPhone, Android, Apple TV, Android TV, Amazon Fire TV, Roku, and Kindle Fire.